-- Infant Car Seats for children up to 20 pounds
+- For children up to 20 pounds

 - Always face rearward

 - Recline 30 degrees

 Toddler/Convertible Car Seats

 - For infants and children up to 40 pounds

 - For infants, recline and face rearwards

 - For toddlers, upright and forward facing

 Booster Seats

 - For toddlers at least 30 pounds - Must be used with a tethered harness or shoulder straps if it doesn't have a shield.
 Can be used with just a lap belt if it has a shield.